MuditKumarR/IIT-J_G23AI2037_VCC/README.md

 Below are the steps followed for Assignment completion:

 •	Download and Install Docker desktop (Using Windows machine)

 •	Create a dummy Flask Application.
+This Application just prints """Hello World
+        Welcome to basic app developed for Docker creation!!!""" on the browser.
 ![image](https://github.com/user-attachments/assets/b75adb4b-7979-470d-8506-b4765b8ca9cf)

 •	Once the Application is  created create a requirement.txt file containing all the Python libraries we need to Install.
 In our case, we only required Flask.